Spiral Phase and Phase Diagram of the $S$=1/2 XXZ Model on the Shastry-Sutherland Lattice: Numerical results

 In the intermediate regime $0.75 < \Delta < 1.25$, particularly near $\Delta = 1$, the phase boundaries determined by DMRG-based on the threshold of the finite plaquette order or the magnetic Bragg peak reaching the M point-are smaller than those from other methods, which may be attributed to finite-$L_y$ effects.
 However, the CMFT results for the disappearance of the $xy$-AFM and $z$-AFM order parameters appear reliable, as they remain nearly consistent between $4\times4$ and $6\times6$ clusters.
 For $\Delta \ge 1.25$, CMFT seems to overestimate the $z$-AFM order, while ED and DMRG yield very similar results, providing a more accurate estimate for the transition from the EP phase to the $z$-AFM phase.
 As for the dimer-to-EP transition, DMRG gives the most reliable phase boundary.
 Integrating all computational results and the preceding discussion, we obtain a more robust ground-state phase diagram for the Shastry-Sutherland XXZ model, shown in Fig.~\ref{fig:lattice}(b).

-In the range of $0.75<\Delta<1.25$, the region bounded on the left by the light-blue line (derived from DMRG via the shift of the magnetic Bragg peak to the $M$ point) and on the right by the orange line (marking the disappearance of AFM order from CMFT) may host either a quantum spin liquid (QSL) phase~\cite{PhysRevB.105.L060409,1655430696868-504655297,PhysRevB.105.L041115,PhysRevB.111.134411,corboz2025quantumspinliquidphase} or exhibit disordered behavior due to proximity to a deconfined quantum critical point (or line)~\cite{PhysRevX.9.041037,PhysRevLett.133.026502,PhysRevB.107.L220408,PhysRevB.105.L060409,li2024spinonsnewshastrysutherlandlattice,YCui2025}.
+In the range of $0.75<\Delta<1.25$, the region bounded on the left by the light-blue line (derived from DMRG via the shift of the magnetic Bragg peak to the $M$ point) and on the right by the orange line (marking the disappearance of AFM order from CMFT) may host either a quantum spin liquid (QSL) phase~\cite{PhysRevB.105.L060409,1655430696868-504655297,PhysRevB.105.L041115,PhysRevB.111.134411,corboz2025quantumspinliquidphase} or exhibit disorder-like behavior due to proximity to a deconfined quantum critical point (or line)~\cite{PhysRevX.9.041037,PhysRevB.105.L060409,PhysRevB.107.L220408,PhysRevLett.133.026502,li2024spinonsnewshastrysutherlandlattice,YCui2025}.
+We have added a red gradient‑shaded area to illustrate this possible phase region in Fig.~\ref{fig:lattice}(b).
 Fully confirming its presence would require substantial further efforts and faces considerable challenges, such as performing careful finite-size extrapolations of order parameters on significantly larger systems.
-We therefore leave the investigation of a possible QSL phase in this region for future study.
+We therefore leave the investigation of a possible QSL phase and its phase region under XXZ anisotropy for future study.
 In addition, the spin-liquid-like behaviors in RE$_2$Be$_2$GeO$_2$~\cite{doi:10.1021/acs.inorgchem.0c03131,PhysRevB.110.014412,li2024spinonsnewshastrysutherlandlattice,PhysRevB.110.144445} could be due to its effective interaction parameters occupying a crucial regime.
 This may be near the spiral phase boundary, within a possible QSL phase, or close to the deconfined quantum critical point or line.